 Let’s get back to that major announcement that Target made last week on its price-matching policy.
 As of last Thursday, Target will now match online prices with such big names as Macys, Staples, Newegg, Wayfair, Drugstore.com, Diapers.com, Costco and Sam’s Club.

 Keep in mind that you can also receive price adjustments on Target purchases as well.
 Let’s say that you bought a TV at Target on Friday, but on the following Monday, you see that the price has dropped 15 percent.
 Simply bring in your receipt, and the store will honor the new low price by refunding you the difference.
 This policy is valid within 14 days of the purchase date.
-Our Price Tracker and Deal Alerts tools will help you keep track of Target's prices, as well as those of its competitors.
+Setting a Deal Alert will help you keep track of Target's prices, as well as those of its competitors.

 Okay, Slickdealers.
 What do you think of Target’s new price-matching policy?
 Do you use the Cartwheel app, and have you scored any incredible deals through the store’s generous coupon stacking allowance?
 Share your own shopping tips with us in the comments!